WICG/client-hints-infrastructure/README.md

 ## Proactive content negotiation and its benefits

-When we need to choose a solution that will provide alternative resources to the user's browser based on various factors, we are faced with a design
-dillema: Either we can provide the browser with a list of all potential URLs and let the browser choose the best one, or we can use **content negotiation** and pick the best-fit resource variant on the server.
+When choosing a solution that will provide alternative resources to the user's browser based on various factors, we are faced with a design dillema: Either the developer can provide the browser with a list of all potential URLs and let the browser choose the best one, or can use **content negotiation** and let the server pick the best-fit resource variant.

 The former option certainly has its place, and it is used successfully across the web in examples like `<picture>`, `srcset`, `<video>`, etc.

 At the same time, there are some use-cases where it is not sufficient.
-Transformation and adaptation of the page's subresources in a manner that is independent from the page's markup can result in more scalable and dedicated solutions, that don't have to be assimilated into markup related workflows.
+Transformation and adaptation of the page's subresources in a manner that is independent from the page's markup can result in more scalable solutions, that don't have to be assimilated into markup related workflows.

 By decoupling the resource selection from markup, we can enable external services to perform those transformations automatically.
 We can also provide a